 Throughout my PhD and postdoctoral research I have had the opportunity to work with numerous students and mentees.
 Below I highlight some of the most recent and list several others:

 Meghan King worked with me the summer and fall of 2017 as a post-Bachelors Graduate Research Assistant at Los Alamos in the lab and in the field.
 Meghan conducted a summer research project to examine spatial and temporal trends of stratigraphic sequences in abandoned channels on floodplains of the East River in Crested Butte, CO.
 Meghan is now working on a manuscript for peer review and has started graduate school working on her master’s at Oregon State University.

 Sophie Stauffer was a post-Masters student working with Joel Rowland and I at Los Alamos National Lab from 2015-2017 to extract data from aerial imagery that we are using to create an empirical model for the occurrence of cutoffs along the East River, CO.
 After finishing her work with Los Alamos Lab, Sophie went on to work as a Water Quality Specialist at at Pueblo of Tesuque in New Mexico.

 Mulu Fratkin worked with me the summer of 2016 in the lab and in the field and focused on writing R code to reconstruct historic flows in the East River.
 He analyzed various components of the snowmelt-dominated hydrograph (e.g., the magnitude, duration, and rate of change of flow in the river) that I have used for my empirical models of river bank erosion.
-Mulu is now a M.S. student working in the water resources engineering program at Oregon State University, Mulu returned to Los Alamos National Lab and is now Post-Master’s Research Assistant.
+After completing a master’s degree at Oregon State University, Mulu returned to Los Alamos National Lab and is now Post-Master’s Research Assistant.

 May 2017 – present Meghan King – DOE Intern and Post-Bachelors research assistant.
 Ongoing project: The sequence of sedimentation in abandoned channels on the East River, Colorado, Los Alamos National Laboratory